 Copying Files between (CIFS and NFS) Shares

-The information here also applies if you have an NFS share and wish to move large number of files or data efficiently between that and your CSF/iCSF home directory (using rds-ssh to do this reduces the load on the compute system login nodes).
+The information here also applies if you have additional Research Data Storage NFS shares (e.g., extra storage on the HPC platforms) and wish to move a large number of files efficiently between that and your CSF/iCSF home directory.
+By using the “rds-ssh” server, you reduce the load on the compute system login nodes.

-Both MS Windows-style CIFS shares and Linux-style NFS shares from the Research Data Storage Service are available via a host named rds-ssh.
-So it is easy to copy files from one to the other (should you have access to both types of share) simply by accessing the rds-ssh host and doing the file copy there.
+Both flavours of storage – CIFS(SMB) shares and Linux NFS shares – are available on a server named rds-ssh.
+This makes it easy to copy files from one flavour of storage to the other simply by logging in to the rds-ssh server and doing the file copy there.

-It is not necessary to map either share on your laptop or desktop to copy files from one share to another; the method below ensures file transfer takes place entirely within the data centre and is usually much faster than transfer over the campus network via your desktop/laptop.
+It is not necessary to map either share onto your desktop/laptop to copy files from one share to another.
+In fact we discourage doing this.
+By doing the copy on the rds-ssh server (details below) you ensure the file transfer takes place entirely within the data-centre and is usually much faster than transfers over the campus network (or your home broadband) via your desktop/laptop.

 ssh